(Want to get articles like this by email? Here’s the sign up)

 - Get creative.
 Activities like drawing, painting, and dancing will reduce stress and open your mind.
 Get creative!
 Think of the things you liked to do as a child and try them as an adult.

-If this all seems like a lot, that’s normal.
 That’s why we created the 2018 Mind-Body Blueprint.

 It’s everything you need for the first 14 days of the Go Beyond Lifestyle – daily mindset mantras, bodyweight workouts, and simple recipes anyone can make at home.
 And it’s totally free.
 Simply download, then print out your daily regimen or take a screenshot and keep it on your phone.